By Marc Gilson

-She had believed in him for so long.
+She never believed him: The things he said or did, his reasons for saying or doing them.
+But she had believed in him for so long.
 That he could change.
 She had held so tightly to that one, sacred thing: hope.
 She clung to it with steel, bittersweet tenacity.
 Hang on.
 Don’t give up.
 Keep hope alive!

-How it all changed from the early years, she didn’t know and really didn’t care.
-She always thought that if she knew her role, things would work out.
-But her role, that role she fought so hard to attain, of the Faithful, Loving Wife, had somehow mutated into something she herself detested; the Victim.
+How it all changed from the early years when things were good, she didn’t know and really didn’t care.
+She always thought that if she just learned her role, things would work out.
+But her role, that role she fought so hard to attain, of the Faithful, Loving Wife, had somehow mutated into something very different and something she herself detested; The Victim.

-But the past three days, the past bloody, loud, surreal three days had made all those words ring like some hollow joke that gets told to an audience that just stares back, blankly, not getting it.
+But the past three days, the past bloody, reckless, surreal three days had made all those words ring like some hollow joke that gets told to an audience that just stares back, blankly, not getting it.
 Hope had spoiled and turned decidedly sour.
 That path, her path, seemed to lead to a precipice overhanging an abyss of tragedy.
+Maybe loss.
 Maybe death.

 She knew the time had come.
 She knew the salty taste of her own tears.
 She knew the iron-bitter taste of her own blood.
 She knew the glowering, disapproving nurse at the ER by her first name.
 And it was time to leave.